ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 ## Step 3.
 Working with global services in the {{site.data.keyword.cloud_notm}}
 {: #manage_eu_acc_step3}

-Global events report on activity in your account that relate to data and resources that are generally synchronized across all regions.
+[Global events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_global) report on activity in your account that relate to data and resources that are generally synchronized across all regions.
 The common theme for global events is a single, synchronized location where account administrators can monitor certain types of activity across the Cloud.
 The services that users interact with are integrated into the core of the global {{site.data.keyword.cloud_notm}} experience.
 The global domain is set for **Frankfurt**.
 Global events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in Frankfurt.

 ### {{site.data.keyword.cos_full_notm}} (COS)
 {: #step3-cos}

 {{site.data.keyword.cos_full_notm}} (COS) is a global service.
 Global actions on COS resources such as create a bucket in your account are automatically collected and forwarded to the {{site.data.keyword.at_short}} instance in Frankfurt.
+[Learn more about COS global events.](/docs/services/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global)

 COS can also generate management and data events.
 These events are optional.
 To learn more about these type of events, go to step 4.